bytedance/libtpa/doc/user_guide.rst

             SYN_XMIT                        : 28

 Most of them are quite self-explanatory.
-The ``starvation`` metric denotes the time runs outside the libtpa worker.
-Sometimes if something goes wrong, these metrics might give a hint which part (libtpa itself or the application code) is likely wrong.
+The ``starvation`` metric denotes the time runs outside the Libtpa worker.
+Sometimes if something goes wrong, these metrics might give a hint which part (Libtpa itself or the application code) is likely wrong.

 mem stats
 ~~~~~~~~~